thefearlesscoder/splash-doc/source/design.md

 ## Document Data Model
 As [mentioned previously](#crudmethod), there is a mapping from resources mapped in REST to CRUD methods to document collections in Mongo.
 Each resource will be maintained by a JSONSchema which can be validated against.
-Ther schema will contain a combination of required fields and object and slots for more free-form content.
+The schema will contain a combination of required fields and object and slots for more free-form content.
 Below is list of the currently-designed schemas.

 ### Experiment
-An [experiment]() is a high level concept that encompasses experimental condidition, samples, trials, users and results.
+An [experiment](https://github.com/als-computing/splash-server/blob/master/schema/experiment_schema.json) is a high level concept that encompasses experimental condidition, samples, trials, users and results.

 ## Web Site
 The [web site](#staticweb) is an Single Page App with very minimal HTML defined on the server.
 It is built principally making RESTful requests to to populate Vue View componenents.
 Axios handles those RESTful requests.